 - Any provisions of this Plan that provide termination of coverage during an unpaid Leave of Absence and/or reinstatement of coverage following an employee's return to being actively at work or in paid status are modified by the following provisions of the Federal Family and Medical Leave Act of 1993 (FMLA), where applicable: - 1.
-The Employee's coverage will be continued during a leave of absence that qualifies as a leave of absence under FMLA, and the County will continue to pay the required contributions for the employee's coverage.
+The Employee's coverage will be continued during a leave of absence that qualifies as a leave of absence under FMLA, and the County will continue to pay the required contributions as long as the employee pays his/her normal payroll deduction for coverage.
 The County will continue to pay its share of required contributions for dependents as long as the employee pays his/her normal payroll deduction for dependent coverage.
-If the employee is not on payroll, required dependent contributions must be paid to the Human Resources Division/Benefits Office to maintain dependent coverage. - 2.
-Upon the Employee's return to work following a FMLA leave, any dependent coverage under the Plan that was cancelled as a result of the FMLA leave will be reinstated in accordance with the eligibility provisions of the Plan.
+If the employee is not on payroll, required contributions must be paid to the Human Resources Division/Benefits Office to maintain coverage. - 2.
+Upon the Employee's return to work following a FMLA leave, any coverage under the Plan that was cancelled as a result of the FMLA leave will be reinstated in accordance with the eligibility provisions of the Plan.